Skip to content Skip to footer

 “The House Republican budget’s path of higher costs for families, more people without health coverage, increased poverty and hardship, and higher debt — all in service to tax cuts for the wealthy and profitable business interests — is the wrong direction for our nation,” Parrott added.
 “It is also directly at odds with the recent election in which so many people expressed concern about their ability to afford food, housing, healthcare, and other necessities — and at odds with the promises made to them by President Trump.”

-As we work to dispel the atmosphere of political despair, we ask that you contribute to our journalism.
-Over 80 percent of Truthout’s funding comes from small individual donations from our community of readers, and over a third of our total budget is supported by recurring monthly donors.
+Over 80 percent of Truthout‘s funding comes from small individual donations from our community of readers, and the remaining 20 percent comes from a handful of social justice-oriented foundations.
+Over a third of our total budget is supported by recurring monthly donors, many of whom give because they want to help us keep Truthout barrier-free for everyone.

-One day remains in our fundraiser, and you can help by giving today.
+You can help by giving today during our fundraiser.
+We have until midnight tonight to add 132 new monthly donors.
 Whether you can make a small monthly donation or a larger gift, Truthout only works with your support.